mgrossu/datalynator/README.md

-# IZV
-Projects for IZV course at VUT FIT
+# 3 projects for the IZV course at Faculty of Information Technology, Brno University of Technology